 You all know how much I love cheesecake.
 I don’t get this decadent treat very much, and I rarely make cheesecake at home.
-However, when we are in a city near a Cheesecake Factory?
+However, when we are in a city near The Cheesecake Factory?
 We get cheesecake as often as we can.
 My go-to cheesecake usually has peanut butter and chocolate in it.
 But lately, the flavors of fall have been enticing me.
 I had to try our own version of the Dutch Apple Caramel Streusel Cheesecake from the Cheesecake Factory.

 These Caramel Apple Cheesecake Bars were the answer.